-Promote the recycling of solid waste materials by providing opportunities for convenient recycling and by developing and distributing educational materials on recycling, composting and other waste reduction methods.
+Promote the recycling of solid waste materials by providing opportunities for convenient recycling and distributing educational materials on recycling, composting and other waste reduction methods.

 Continue participating in Kitsap County's solid waste management planning to ensure a regional approach to solid waste management.